List of companies of Belgium

 Belgium is a sovereign state in Western Europe bordered by France, the Netherlands, Germany, Luxembourg, and the North Sea.
 It is a small, densely populated country which covers an area of 30528 km2 and has a population of about 11 million people.
 Straddling the cultural boundary between Germanic and Latin Europe, Belgium is home to two main linguistic groups: the Dutch-speaking, mostly Flemish community, which constitutes about 59% of the population, and the French-speaking, mostly Walloon population, which comprises 41% of all Belgians.
 Additionally, there is a small group of German-speakers who live in the East Cantons located around the High Fens area, and bordering Germany.

 Belgium's strongly globalized economy and its transport infrastructure are integrated with the rest of Europe.
 Its location at the heart of a highly industrialized region helped make it the world's 15th largest trading nation in 2007.
 The economy is characterized by a highly productive work force, high GNP and high exports per capita.
 Belgium's main imports are raw materials, machinery and equipment, chemicals, raw diamonds, pharmaceuticals, foodstuffs, transportation equipment, and oil products.
 Its main exports are machinery and equipment, chemicals, finished diamonds, metals and metal products, and foodstuffs.

 For further information on the types of business entities in this country and their abbreviations, see "Business entities in Belgium".

 Largest firms

-This list shows firms in the Fortune Global 500, which ranks firms by total revenues reported before 31 March 2017.
-Only the top five firms (if available) are included as a sample.
+This list shows the one firm in the Fortune Global 500, which ranks firms by total revenues reported before 31 March 2024.